+Here, it is worth mentioning the diffeomorphism invariance of our analog model.
+The Lagrangian $\mathcal{L}$ defined in (\ref{eq:1agrangian}) with (\ref{eq0102}) is a scalar, so the action $S=\int d^4x \sqrt{-g} \mathcal{L}$ and the corresponding field equations are invariant under general coordinate transformation.
+The perfect fluid stress tensor $T_{\mu\nu}$ defined above with scalar variables $\rho$ and $p$, and the four-vector $u^\mu$ is a covariant tensor.
+Furthermore, the manipulations leading to the acoustic metric (\ref{eq:rel_ac_metric}) are fully covariant.
+Hence, the hydrodynamic model that stems from the on-shell Lagrangian and the derived acoustic geometry are 4D-diffeomorphism invariant.

-\section{Relativistic Acoustic Metric}
+\section{Relativistic acoustic metric}

-{ Building up on~\cite{Bilic:2018fsk} we now proceed to show that an acoustic perturbation in a fluid -- the dynamics of which is described by an explicit field theory Lagrangian -- can be realized as a scalar field propagating in the background~\eqref{eq:metric_new}.
-This extends the procedure developed in \cite{Bilic:2018fsk}, which was restricted to a planar AdS$_5$ black hole with
+Building on \cite{Bilic:2018fsk}, we now proceed to show that an acoustic perturbation in a fluid -- the dynamics of which is described by an explicit field theory Lagrangian -- can be realized as a scalar field propagating in the background \eqref{eq:metric_new}.
+This extends the procedure developed in \cite{Bilic:2018fsk}, which was restricted to a planar AdS$_5$ BH with

+where the function $\gamma (z)$ is the blackening coefficient in the planar AdS$_5$ metric with the horizon at $z=\ell$, similar to the Schwarzschild metric where $\gamma$ depends only on $r$ with the horizon at $r=r_{\rm Sch}$.
+Here we will show that the formalism can be generalized to simulate metrics of the form \eqref{eq:metric_new} with an arbitrary blackening factor $\gamma(z)$ subject only to the restriction

-whereas here we will show that the formalism can be generalized to simulate metrics of the form~\eqref{eq:metric_new} with an arbitrary blackening factor $\gamma(z)$.} In particular, we will show that an acoustic perturbation propagating in a fluid described by the Lagrangian of the form~\eqref{eq:1agrangian} represents an analogue dual of a scalar field propagating in the background~\eqref{eq:metric_new}.
-In other words, if a fluid is described by the Lagrangian~\eqref{eq:1agrangian}, the dynamics of acoustic perturbations described by~(\ref{eq:perturbation_eom}-\ref{eq:m_eff}) will have the form of the Klein-Gordon equation~\eqref{eq:scalar_eom_new} in a curved space-time described by the line element~\eqref{eq:metric_new}.
+In particular, we will show that an acoustic perturbation propagating in a fluid described by the Lagrangian of the form \eqref{eq:1agrangian} represents an analogue dual of a scalar field propagating in the background \eqref{eq:metric_new}.
+In other words, if a fluid is described by the Lagrangian \eqref{eq:1agrangian}, the dynamics of acoustic perturbations described by (\ref{eq:perturbation_eom}-\ref{eq:m_eff}) will have the form of the Klein-Gordon equation \eqref{eq:scalar_eom_new} in a curved space-time described by the line element \eqref{eq:metric_new}.